NithinKalidas/Appian/Process Model.md

 30 Nodes and 50 Variables

 ## 55. If task delayed for 24 hrs it shouuld assign to hire manager (NR/Ls Interview Ques)

+## 62. When Process is errored out? how do you check them?

+## 58. Process HQ?
+In Appian, Process HQ (Process Headquarters) is a centralized monitoring and analytics capability used to get real-time visibility into business processes running in the system.

+## 69. Will hidden variable data be displayed in the process report/History?
+No.

+## 68. Is an archived or deleted process available in the Process report?
+No, Deleted process are removed permanently can't be undone, for archival process we can unarchive the process and we can able to get it report (NR, how to unarchieve, within how many days we can archieve)